 "Great job, Agent P!
 You've saved the agency and your job!"
 Major Monogram congratulated.
 "Now, about your attitude—" He was cut off by Perry who switched the device off and smiled.

 "Thanks for the good time, Ferb," Vanessa smiled as she clutched her book and without hesitation, gave Ferb a quick peck on the cheek before the Doofenshmirtzs waved goodbye as they walked out the door.

 "Ferb, are you okay?"
 Phineas wondered eagerly as he shook his brother back into reality.

 "Man, again?
 You've got it bad," Phineas smiled as the boys walked upstairs.
 What Phineas didn't know was that when Phineas was downstairs earlier, Ferb had pasted one last photo at the end of the album.
-It was of him and Vanessa on a four-for-a-dollar-photo they had got at the mall Phineas thought his fingers looked like snakes on the vibrating chair.
-The first three were of them doing silly faces, but the last was both of them, arm over their shoulders, doing a sincere smile.
+It was of him and Vanessa on a four-for-a-dollar-photo they had gotten at the mall where Phineas thought his fingers looked like snakes on the vibrating chair.
+The first three were of them doing silly faces, but the last was both of them, arm over one another's shoulders, doing a sincere smile.

 Oh.
 My.
 Gosh.
 I completed my first fan-fic!
 No way!
 High fives, all around!
 Thank you for reviewing, y'all are awesome, but it is 11:40 at night and Punzie the Platypus is out.
 PEACE.